 It is important to realize that Algebra started in antiquity as an applied science.
-As every science it was born of necessity; in this case, the need to solve everyday problems some of which are mentioned below.
-There is a growing side to Algebra which is purely theoretic at present.
-It is important to realize though that some of the most abstract algebraic structures of the past, such as Galois fields (called nowadays just finite field), have become in modern days the cornerstone of applied algebra, for example in applications to coding theory and cryptography.
+As every science, it was born of necessity; in this case, the need to solve everyday problems some of which are mentioned below.
+Since the 19-th century, if not even earlier, there is a growing side to Algebra which is purely theoretic.
+However, it is important to realize that some of the most abstract algebraic structures of the past, such as Galois fields (nowadays simply called finite fields), have become in modern days part of the foundation of certain branches of applied algebra, for example in applications to coding theory and cryptography.
+The lesson is (and please repeat that to any politician you happen to meet) is that what is at present considered "pure" and what is considered "applied" is our temporary perspective and in time many of the pure, seemingly useless, branches of mathematics turn out to have critical relevance to real world applications.

-The word "algebra" is derived from the title of a book - Hisab al-jabr w'al-muqabala - written by the Farsi scholar Abu Ja'far Muhammad ibn Musa Al-Khwarizmi (790 - 840).
+The word "algebra" is derived from the title of a book - Hisab al-jabr w'al-muqabala - written by the Farsi scholar Abu Ja'far Muhammad ibn Musa Al-Khwarizmi (790 - 840 AD).
 The word al-jabr itself comes from the root of reunite (in the sense of completing or putting together) and refers to one of the methods of solving quadratic equations (by completing the square) described in that book.
 The book can be considered as the first treatise on algebra.
 The word algorithm is in fact derived from the name Al-Khwarizmi.
-The book was very much concerned with recipes for known practical problems; Al-Khwarizmi intended to teach (in his own words) "... what is easiest and most useful in arithmetic, such as men constantly require in cases of inheritance, legacies, partition, lawsuits, and trade, and in all their dealings with one another, or where the measuring of lands, the digging of canals, geometrical computations, and other objects of various sorts and kinds are concerned."
+The book was very much concerned with methods for solving known practical problems; Al-Khwarizmi intended to teach (in his own words) "... what is easiest and most useful in arithmetic, such as men constantly require in cases of inheritance, legacies, partition, lawsuits, and trade, and in all their dealings with one another, or where the measuring of lands, the digging of canals, geometrical computations, and other objects of various sorts and kinds are concerned."
 1

-MATH 235 is a first course in Algebra.
-Little is assumed in way of background.
+Algebra I is a first course in Algebra.
+Little is assumed in the way of background.
 Though the course is self-contained, it puts some of the responsibility of digesting and exploring the material on the student, as is normal in university studies.
 You'll soon realize that we are also learning a new language in this course and a new attitude towards mathematics.
 The language is the language of modern mathematics; it is very formal, precise and concise.
 One of the challenges of the course is digesting and memorizing the new concepts and definitions.
 The new attitude is an attitude where any assumptions one is making while making an argument have to be justified, or at least clearly stated as a postulate, and from there on one proceeds in a logical and clear manner towards the conclusion.
-This is called "proof" and one of the main challenges in the course is to understand what constitutes a good proof and to be able to write proofs yourself.
-A further challenge for most students is that the key ideas we learn in this course are very abstract, bordering on philosophy and art, but yet they are truly scientific in their precision.
-You should expect not to understand everything right away; you should expect to need time to reflect on the meaning of the new ideas and concepts we introduce.
+This is called proof and one of the main challenges in the course is to understand what constitutes a good proof and to be able to write proofs yourself.2 A further challenge for most students is that the key ideas we learn in this course are very abstract, bordering on philosophy and art, yet they are truly scientific in their precision.
+You should expect to not understand everything right away; you should expect to need time to reflect on the meaning of the new ideas and concepts that we introduce.

 Here are some pointers as to how to cope with the challenges of this course: